 The Charleston County Library System was established by the South Carolina Legislature in 1979 as part of the Charleston County Government, and subsequently was named the Charleston County Library, Charleston, South Carolina (the Library).
-The Library is a continuation of the original library system which was established in the 1930s.
+The Library is a continuation of the original library system which was established in 1930.
 Its primary purpose is to provide public library services to the citizens of Charleston County (the County) through the operation of branch libraries located throughout the County and a bookmobile service operated throughout rural Charleston County, South Carolina.
 The Library is governed by an eleven member Board of Trustees, as appointed by Charleston County Council.
 The Library operates a headquarters, five regional branches, and ten other smaller branches.

+D

 Ms. Janet Segal - Chairperson December 2016

-Mr. Harlan Greene - Vice Chair December 2013
+Ms. Barbara Burgess - Vice Chair December 2017

-Ms. Maya Hollinshead - Secretary December 2013
+Ms. Maya Hollinshead - Secretary December 2017

 Mr. Steven E. Clem - Treasurer December 2014

-Ms. Bettye Anne Chambers December 2013

-Ms. Margaret Reider December 2013
+Ms. Margaret Reider December 2017

+Mr. W. Christopher Swett December 2017

+Mr. Clarence Tolly, III December 2016 3

+Ms. Rosemary Manigault December 2016

+Ms. Maria Neal December 2016

 Mr. Ed Fava December 2014

 Mr. Peter A. McKellar, III December 2014

-Mr. Clarence Tolly, III December 2016

-Ms. Rosemary Manigault December 2016

-Ms. Maria Neal December 2016